jaki pona

 palisa palisa

-n rot, stick; long and solid object
+n rod, stick; long and solid object

 m long and solid